 - Name of faculty mentor(s) and their departments

-The following sections should not exceed 250 words total:
+The abstract should include the following and not exceed 250 words total:

 - hypothesis and objectives of project;